KadekM/orientdb-scala-stream/README.md

           .filter(myFilter)
           .runFold(...)
 ```
 This will start the query on database, and results will be aggregated as database provides them.
 They will be pushed downstream accordingly to reactive-streams specification (based on demand...).
-Cancelling subscription will not stop db from finishing query, but elements will no longer be buffered.
+Cancelling subscription will not stop DB from finishing query, but elements will no longer be buffered.

+Buffering queries have internal buffer which you configure during creation of query.
+[More here](#overflow-strategies).

-### Overflow strategies
+## Overflow strategies
-Are almost identical to akka-streams strategies.
+Overflow strategies are almost identical to akka-streams strategies.
 Overflow happens when buffer is full and you receive a message.
 Overflow strategy decides what will happen next.
 You can understand the buffer as FIFO collection.
 Here are illustrations of supported strategies (on left is the oldest element, thus element which is supposed to be emited on next demand).
 Suppose buffer size is 6:

 | Strategy   | Description              | Buffer visualisation                                |
 | :--------- |:------------------------ | :-------------------------------------------------- |